JudeThamel/JudeThamel/README.md

 ## License

-This project is licensed under the custom **Charithma License v1.0**.
+This project is licensed under the custom **Jude Thamel License v1.0**.
 Only personal and educational use is allowed.
 Commercial or modified use is strictly prohibited without written permission.

 See LICENSE file for full terms.